AntraXClown/niripwmenu/README.md

 - Add custom scripts: `/path/to/custom/script.sh`
 - Use different logout commands for other window managers

-If the configuration file doesn't exist, hyprpwmenu will create a default version automatically.
+If the configuration file doesn't exist, niripwmenu will create a default version automatically.

 ## 🎨 Styling (`style.css`)

-The visual appearance of hyprpwmenu is controlled via a CSS file (default: `~/.config/hyprpwmenu/style.css`).
+The visual appearance of niripwmenu is controlled via a CSS file (default: `~/.config/niripwmenu/style.css`).

 ### Key Customizable Elements